guildai/guild.ai/pages/start.md

 ^ Guild View, a web based application for viewing and comparing run results

-When you're done exploring your run, exit Guild View by returning to your terminal window and pressing `Ctrl-C`.
+Exit Guild View by returning to your terminal window and pressing `Ctrl-C`.

 ## Summary

-In this guide you installed Guild AI and used it to generate experiments, or [runs](term:run), for a sample training script.
+In this guide, you use Guild AI to generate experiments, or [runs](term:run), for a sample training script.

+!!! highlight
-- Start tracking experiments without complicated setup or code change
+    - Track experiments without complicated setup or code change
-- Record results to make informed decisions and improve your models faster
+    - Record results for comparison to make informed decisions and improve your models faster
     - Maintain a record of results as needed for reproducibility, audit, and compliance

 In the next section, you use Guild's built-in hyperparamter tuning features to find values for `x` that minimize `loss` for `train.py`.